 - Approved Vendor's registration status in the Illinois Shines program

 - System design specifications

-- Project location and property owner
+- Project location47 and property owner

 - Name of interconnecting utility

 - Project type:

 - Residential Solar (Small)

 - Residential Solar (Large)

 - Community Solar

 - Non-Profit and Public Facilities

 - Technical project information:

 - Array information (number of modules, module power rating, tilt, and azimuth) for each array

 - Ground-mounted, roof-mounted, or carport (for each array)

 - Number of tracking axes (fixed tilt, 1-axis tracking, 1-axis backtracking, or 2-axis tracking) for each array

-- Inverter information (number of inverters, aggregate inverter size(s) in kW steady-state AC output, which must be equal to or less than nameplate capacity)
+- Inverter information (number of inverters, aggregate inverter size(s) in KW steady-state AC output, which must be equal to or less than nameplate capacity)

 - Inverter efficiency (including transformer loss for designs including transformers on participant side of the meter)

-- System size in DC and AC will be calculated by the portal from the information provided above
+- o System size in DC and AC will be calculated by the portal from the information provided above

 - Estimate of first-year energy production

 - Capacity Factor Choice (and Capacity Factor Value, if using Alternate Capacity Factor)

 - Document upload and filename structure

-- System Design comprised of ALL the following elements:

-- Site plan (property lines, array, and equipment locations, point of interconnection)

-- One Line Diagram

-- Shading Analysis and System Production Report (e.g., Helioscope, Aurora, PVsys.
-Model must show system arrays and obstructions and include projected first-year kWh production across the entire proposed system.)

-&lt;sup>50 The project's latitude and longitude (in degrees out to six decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) will be requested as optional information.
+47 The project's latitude and longitude (in degrees out to six decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) will be requested as optional information.
 Projects in rural locations are strongly encouraged to provide this information.
 Approved Vendors that submit a significant number of projects with addresses that are difficult to map and have no latitude/longitude information may be asked by the Program Administrator to provide latitude/longitude for all future project applications.